 Candidates often claim to have been involved in security incidents in the past.
 It’s important to gauge what sort of involvement they had in the activities of the response.

-- How do you support a team during a response?
+- How do you support a team that is responding to an incident?

-- How have you prepared a team for a breach, emotionally?
+- How have you ever prepared a team for a breach, emotionally?

-- Have you ever run a Red Team exercise?
+- Have you ever run a Red Team to simulate an incident?

 - What role did you fill during a response?